Leak prevention for those with side facing stomas

 Reply to Bill

 My ostomy nurse recommended the Dermacol product and I tried it.
-It didn't work for me, because I have an extremely oval shaped stoma and the collar by Dermacol only is available for round shaped stomas.
+It didn't work for me because I have an extremely oval-shaped stoma and the collar by Dermacol is only available for round-shaped stomas.
 I've also gained lots of weight since my operation in 1981, so I have lots of issues lately.
 My hernia belt had to be custom-made and it is still uncomfortable to wear.
-My stomach started to sag because of weight gain caused by age (I'm 63 now), metabolic issues (thyroid condition) and a lack of discipline on my part when it came to eating a healthy diet.
+My stomach started to sag because of weight gain caused by age (I'm 63 now), metabolic issues (thyroid condition), and a lack of discipline on my part when it came to eating a healthy diet.
 I was 21 when I had my large intestine totally removed.
 Back then, I had just turned 21 and I had a flat belly.
 Now, I'm obese and my stoma touches the top of my leg when I lean forward slightly because of the fat rolls sagging.
 Even if I were to lose the weight, I would still have the loose sagging skin.
 I'm not sure what the solution is for this type of problem.

 Reply to maybeitsnot2late